Climate-friendly refrigeration at Colruyt Group

-"We sign this Green Deal as a retailer, but also as a cooling company", explains Peter Basteleus, Techniques department head.
-"Our team of engineers looks for the ideal solution in terms of refrigeration for each store, distribution centre, office building etc. Our own technicians maintain these refrigeration systems.
-We also develop AI models to detect leaks in our existing cooling units with F-gases more quickly for example.
-This internal knowledge and expertise ensures that we are able to respond to the needs of our store formats quickly and efficiently."
+"Our team of engineers looks for the ideal solution in terms of refrigeration for each store, distribution centre, office building etc. Our own technicians see to the maintenance of these refrigeration systems.
+We also develop AI models, for instance to detect leakage in our existing F-gas driven refrigeration units more quickly.
+This in-house knowledge and expertise enable us to respond to the needs of Colruyt Group quickly and efficiently."

 In 2012, we launched a study to examine the transition to natural refrigerants.
 For our stores, a system of propane-based compact chillers seemed the best option.
 Our aim is to equip all our Bio-Planet, Colruyt, Okay and Okay Compact stores with cooling systems that do not rely on harmful F-gases by the end of 2029.
 At first, this raised a lot of questions regarding propane cooling - inter alia at a governmental level.
 We sat around the table with the various parties to discuss this and have always been very transparent in how we use these new cooling systems.
 Because we were and are 100% convinced that the conversion to natural refrigerants is a necessity.

 The conviction that things can and must improve is deeply ingrained in Colruyt Group's corporate culture.
 "We choose not to stand on the sidelines and watch, but to roll up our sleeves and look for solutions.
 As the biggest retailer in Belgium, we owe this much to our customers, our environment and ourselves," Peter concludes.